Firth wins NI's first gold at Commonwealths

-Commonwealth Games: NI's Bethany First wins gold in women's S14 200m freestyle
+Commonwealth Games: NI's Bethany First wins gold and Daniel Wiffen takes silver in pool

 Last updated on .From the section Commonwealth Games